 Little Ting’s, in Greenwood, is one of the city’s most reliable spots for an inexpensive dim sum meal.
 It’s bit of a trek, but you’ll be rewarded with tasty pork and chive dumplings and bao buns.
 The best part: leaving with a stomach full of delicious dim sum and no regrets about the amount of money you just spent (most of the 15-count dumpling plates are around 10 bucks).

 You were really looking forward to another friendship-ruining round of Risk, but for some reason, no one else wanted to play.
 Trove, a Korean BBQ spot in Capitol Hill, is a good alternative.
-You’ll feel like you’re partying in IKEA after-hours, and grilling your own dinner turns out to be even more fun than Risk.
+You’ll feel like you’re partying in an IKEA after-hours, and grilling your own dinner turns out to be even more fun than Risk (in part because it’s impossible for anyone to lose).
 Order some soft serve parfaits for the table for dessert, and you may even be forgiven for whatever happened last time the game board came out.

 Nothing says “I am spontaneous” like getting awesome Chinese food while playing skee-ball at a karaoke bar on a Tuesday night.
 New Luck Toy is a fantastic spot for partying with your friends on the weekend, but on weeknights, you’re more likely to get a table without a wait.
-The entire menu is excellent across the board, from the honey pecan prawns to the General Tso chicken thighs to the salt-and-pepper spare ribs, and is the perfect way to escape the reality that you actually need to be a functioning human tomorrow.
+The menu is very good across the board, from the honey pecan prawns to the salt-and-pepper spare ribs, and hanging out here is the perfect way to escape the reality that you actually need to be a functioning human tomorrow.

 When it’s the middle of a garbage week, you get to eat whatever the f*ck you want for dinner.
-Katsu Burger is a counter-service space with a Godzilla mural, local beer and sake, and beef katsu sandwiches - or in other words, deep-fried cheeseburgers.
+Katsu Burger is a counter-service space with a Godzilla mural, local beer and sake, and beef katsu sandwiches - in other words, deep-fried cheeseburgers.
 They also have pork and chicken katsu, fries tossed in roasted seaweed flakes (dip them in the spicy mayo), and matcha green tea milkshakes to wash everything down.
-Promise to be healthy tomorrow, but for tonight, give in to Katsu.

 You’re not 21 anymore, but you can still party on a weeknight.
 For a good time and even better Cuban food, check out Mojito, a colorful spot in Maple Leaf.
 You’re here for arepas, braised pork, tostones, seafood, and obviously mint, lime, and rum cocktails.
 If the owner gives your group a round of tequila shots, don’t ask questions.
 Pretend you still get 21-year-old hangovers, and enjoy.